BookStackApp/website/content/blog/2023/bookstack-release-v23-12.md

 ### Next Steps

 Now we have a simpler WYSIWYG editor, as implemented for descriptions in this release, I'll probably be looking to carry this across to the comments system to provide that with simple WYSIWYG editing, although this will require some breaking changes to the currently supported markdown content of this input.
-Not sure what other features I'll focus on just yet.
+Upon that, over the initial few weeks of this year I'd like to explore some of the new PHP-ecosystem technologies like roadrunner and/or FrankenPHP to understand their potential benefit to BookStack.

 Over the next few days I'll be putting together a "BookStack in 2023" blogpost, like [done previous years](https://www.bookstackapp.com/blog/bookstack-in-2022/) to look back and assess the progress of the project over the last year.